lokegustafsson/ips-pointcloud/README.md

 ### Performance

-About 420us on my 24-thread 5900x.
-Limited by BTree insertion/deletion/lookup.
+About 375us using AVX2+FMA on my 24-thread 5900x.
+About 420us using alternative non-SIMD algorithm
+that is limited by BTree insertion/deletion/lookup.
+I have not tried AVX512 since I lack hardware support myself.

 ### Explanation